Bafing National Park

 Bafing National Park (French: Parc national de Bafing) lies in southern Mali.
 It was established on 1 July 2000.
-This site is 5000 km².
+This site covers 5000 km².
 Both Korofin and Wongo National Park (both IUCN category: II) are components of the Bafing Biosphere.

 Environment

 Woodlands dominate the landscape of the park, which is the only protected area for chimpanzees within the Manding Plateau area.
 The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of violet turacos, blue-bellied rollers, fox kestrels, Senegal parrots, bronze-tailed starlings, white-crowned robin-chats, white-fronted black-chats, Mali and black-faced firefinches, and grey-headed olivebacks.